 The year plan has as its main purpose the coming season and is about performance, development, training status and the experiences gained along the way until now.

-Let’s take an example, you decide to run the London Marathon in 6 months from now Ex. – Sunday 2 October 2022.
-6 months is a 26 weeks period to plan the course towards the London Marathon.
 You can estimate your finish time, by running 5k at an easy/moderate pace – the pace you expect to complete your chosen public race with.
 Insert your 5k time here time predictor then you can read the Predicted Race Performance on the marathon.